Motion graphics, visual effects and broadcast design

 Prior to the era marked by Saul Bass, Maurice Binder and Pablo Ferro, Hollywood film studios usually have film posters, film trailers and film title sequences being designed by different artists.

-For film title sequences before television, they were static text cards, separate from the film, and were typically being projected on the closed theatre curtains, opened to reveal the first scene.
+For film title sequences before Saul Bass, they were static text cards, separate from the film, and were typically being projected on the closed theatre curtains, opened to reveal the first scene.

-Some traditional elements, including cards, satin and books, are often used in titles before television.
+Some traditional elements, including cards, satin and books, are often used in titles before Saul Bass.

 Likewise, film advertising (posters and trailers) was handled separately before television; its primary mission was to simply publicize the screening times and stars.